Futuregus/StealthNote/README.md

 ## 👀 Is It Safe?

-Yep — the Python code is fully open source and included with every release.
+Yep — the Python code is fully open source you can find it here https://github.com/Futuregus/StealthNote/tree/StealthNote-Scorce-code.

 The `.exe` file was made straight from that code using `PyInstaller`.
 No tracking, no sketchy stuff.